jzanetti/Syspop/README.md

 Detailed descriptions of the input data for each argument can be found in [Input data](https://github.com/jzanetti/Syspop/wiki/Input-data).

-It's important to note that all arguments in the syspop.create function are optional, and their requirement depends on the specific synthetic information that needs to be generated.
+It's important to note that all arguments in the ``syspop.create`` function are optional, and their requirement depends on the specific synthetic information that needs to be generated.
 To understand the interdependencies between different synthetic information, refer to the documentation available [here](https://github.com/jzanetti/Syspop/wiki/Synthetic-population)

+### syspop.validate

+The produced syntehtic population from ``syspop.create`` can be validated using the function of ``syspop.validate``:

+_under development_

 ## Release (for developer)
 The package can be released by running: